MatthewZMD/.emacs.d/README.md

 ### Usage

-Execute `M-x ein:run` to launch a local Jupyter session. `M-x ein:login` to login to a local or remote session.
-Open `.ipynb` file and press `C-c C-o`.
+1. Execute `M-x ein:run` to launch a local Jupyter session.
+2. Login with `M-x ein:login` to a local or remote session.
+3. Open `.ipynb` file and press `C-c C-o`.

 ```emacs-lisp
 (def-package ein